STAND. COM. REP. NO. 1232

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO NOISE,"
+"A BILL FOR AN ACT RELATING TO CRUSTACEANS,"

-As affirmed by the records of votes of the members of your Committees on Consumer Protection & Commerce and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 605, S.D.
-1, H.D.
-1, as amended herein, and recommend that it be referred to the Committee on Finance in the form attached hereto as S.B.
-No. 605, S.D.
-1, H.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1017, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1017, H.D.
+1, S.D.
+1, and be referred to your Committee on Judiciary.